uswds/uswds-site/pages/design-principles/design-principles.md

 - [Inclusive components by Heydon Pickering](https://inclusive-components.design/) [inclusive-components.design]
 - [Humane by design](https://humanebydesign.com/) [humanebydesign.com]

-### Practical actions

-- **Humanize accessibility.** Seek out examples of the real life impact of accessible products and services.
-Try to make accessibility less abstract and more personal.
-- **Use agency resources.** Reach out to [your agency's accessibility team](https://www.section508.gov/tools/coordinator-listing) and build a relationship with them.
-- **Learn about assistive technology.** Visit the Web Accessibility Initiative website to get familiar with the basic ways people use assistive technology and [how people with disabilities use the web](https://www.w3.org/WAI/people-use-web/).
-- **Follow existing standards.** Conform to the [Revised 508 Standards](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh) and the [W3C WCAG 2.0](https://www.w3.org/TR/WCAG20/).
-- **Work from existing resources.** Consult [Section508.gov](https://www.section508.gov/), [Accessibility for Teams](https://accessibility.digital.gov/), and the [18F Accessibility Guide](https://accessibility.18f.gov/).
-- **Design generously.** Adopt an [inclusive design](http://inclusivedesignprinciples.org/) mentality, as described on the Inclusive Design Principles website.
-- **Develop accessible code.** Ensure front-end code is written accessibly and conducts manual and automated testing.
-- **Write accessible content.** Ensure content is written in [plain language](https://www.plainlanguage.gov/) and [headings](https://accessibility.18f.gov/headings/), [images](https://accessibility.18f.gov/images/), and [links](https://accessibility.18f.gov/links/) are accurately labeled.
-- **Build accessible designs.** Ensure that designs are accessible, pages are laid out in a logical order, and content meets color contrast requirements.
-- **Test broadly.** Test with a broad range of users and abilities throughout the design and development process, including manual accessibility testing against the [Trusted Tester and ICT Testing Baseline](https://www.section508.gov/test/trusted-tester).
-- **Be responsive.** Remediate accessibility issues when you discover them.
-- **Contract for accessibility.** Use the [Accessibility Requirements Tool](https://www.section508.gov/buy/accessibility-requirements-tool) (ART) to incorporate accessibility requirements into your contracts.

 {:.border-top-05.border-primary.padding-top-2.margin-bottom-2}

 ## Promote continuity

 {:.font-lang-7}
-**Minimize disruption and provide a consistent experience: throughout services, over time, and across agencies, platforms, and devices.** Consistency is not necessarily conformity.
+**Minimize disruption, and provide a consistent experience throughout services; over time; and across agencies, platforms, and devices.** Consistency is not necessarily conformity.
 Agencies, sites, and services may have different audiences, missions, and goals — and the way we implement our solutions may differ — but we promote continuity by starting from shared solutions and values.
 These design principles are one set of shared values, and the design language of the U.S. Web Design System is another.
 Strive to build user-centered solutions that address the whole experience, not just a user's specific task, but the context of their journey.

 ### Key considerations
+The following are useful questions to ask your team as you work toward a consistent user experience:

 - Do you know if your audience understands that your product is a government site or service?
 - Do you know if your audience understands the purpose of each page or section?